 'Medical statistics lectures were poorly presented and not explained well'

-'Statistics sessions were not well presented, too rushed, no handouts'
+'Statistics sessions were not well presented, too rushed,

 'it was difficult to know exactly what we needed to know'.